-The zucchini crop at the farmers market might be thinning right about now, but you’ll find all sorts of produce at the grocery store.
+The zucchini crop at the farmers market might be thinning, but you’ll find all sorts of produce at the grocery store.
 So why continue to go to a farmers market when you can get tomatoes year-round?
 There are several reasons why eating seasonally is better for you, but one of the biggest reasons is supporting smaller and more local growers.
 We all know it’s best to shop local or go out of our way to help “the little guy,” which is also true when buying food for your family.
 So not only are you investing in the local economy, but you’re also providing a living for a family doing something that they love.

 Speaking of beets, these brightly colored root vegetables don’t get the amount of love we think they deserve.
 They’re excellent for gut and blood health and can be made in a wide variety of ways.
 First, there’s beet soup, ranging from a spicy ginger soup with curry paste for depth, or traditional Russian borscht, which is delicious with a slice of sourdough bread.
 If you end up buying too many beets, they can be easily pickled and used on sandwiches, as a side, or on a fall-inspired salad.

 Mushrooms are adorable little fungi that add a deep layer of flavor and nutrients to any dish.
-They’re often sautéed in butter and poured over a steak, which we highly recommend, but their unique talents don’t stop there.
+They’re often sauteed in butter and poured over a steak, which we highly recommend, but their unique talents don’t stop there.
 You could try this richly flavored Hungarian-style mushroom soup or introduce mushrooms to your breakfast with this wild mushroom galette.
 Mushrooms are excellent companions to any Philly cheesesteak sandwich, and you might want to consider trying them stuffed as an appetizer.

 Of course, there are endless ways to enjoy these fall crops, but these are some of our favorites.
-So, as you continue your weekly trek to the farmers market, maybe start bundling up as the weather gets colder.
+As you continue your weekly trek to the farmers market, maybe start bundling up as the weather gets colder.
 You don’t want to go home early because your hands are cold and miss out on all the delicious fall foods.